freeCodeCamp/freeCodeCamp/guide/english/laravel/index.md

 However, if you are not using Homestead, you will need to make sure your server meets the following requirements:

 - PHP >= 7.1.3
-   -OpenSSL PHP Extension
+- OpenSSL PHP Extension
-   -PDO PHP Extension
+- PDO PHP Extension
-   -Mbstring PHP Extension
+- Mbstring PHP Extension
-   -Tokenizer PHP Extension
+- Tokenizer PHP Extension
-   -XML PHP Extension
+- XML PHP Extension
-   -Ctype PHP Extension
+- Ctype PHP Extension
-   -JSON PHP Extension
+- JSON PHP Extension